John Gorton: Honours

-Gorton was appointed a Privy Counsellor in 1968, a Companion of Honour in 1971, a Knight Grand Cross of the Order of St Michael and St George in 1977, and a Companion of the Order of Australia in 1988.
+Gorton was appointed a Privy Counsellor in 1968, a Member of the Order of the Companions of Honour in 1971, a Knight Grand Cross of the Order of St Michael and St George in 1977, and a Companion of the Order of Australia in 1988.
 He was awarded the Centenary Medal in 2001.
 Commonwealth Railways CL class locomotive CL1 was named John Gorton in February 1970.